 The following have the right to receive a pension from SoDra:

-Those participating in pension cumulation (Tier II) acquire the right to receive a pension on reaching pension age, or if they are awarded an early old-age pension.
+Those participating in a funded pension scheme ( Pillar II) acquire the right to receive a pension on reaching pension age, or if they are awarded an early old-age pension.

 The following have the right to receive social assistance pension:

 Entitlement to the old age pension requires a minimum obligatory pension social insurance record of 15 years.
-A full old-age pension is payable to those who have accumulated a contribution record of 30 years and 6 months.
+In 2020, a full old-age pension is payable to those who have accumulated a contribution record of 31 years and 6 months.

 Application may be made for the receipt of an old-age pension 3 months prior to reaching retirement age or at any time after this.